The only way to minimize the annoyance of car repair is to choose a high-quality

 installed, ask for copies of any special warranties.

-copy of a note you send to the shop citing the problem and your intention
+bill.
+Alternatively, send the shop an email citing the problem and your

-to bring in the car to have it corrected.
-Do not rely on the service writers
+intention to bring back the car to have it corrected.
+Do not rely on the

-oral promise that you can bring in the car any time for a free adjustment.
+service writers oral promise that you can bring in the car any time for

-You may find later that the writer cant remember the promise and believes
+a free adjustment.
+You may find later that the writer cant remember the

-the problem you complain of is a new one caused by something you did after
+promise and believes the problem is a new one caused by something that

 Despite all your precautions, you and your shop may still have disagreements.

-If so, you have several means of recourse.
+If so, you have several forms of recourse.

-The first step is always to go to the service manager, and then, if necessary,
+The first step is always to go to the service manager; then, if necessary,

-If the owner does not provide satisfaction, you can complain to the Consumer
+If the owner fails to provide satisfaction, you can complain to government

 If you paid by credit card, dispute the repair charges with your credit

 card bank.
-The Fair Credit Billing Act gives you procedures that enable
+The Fair Credit Billing Act includes procedures that enable

-consumers to refuse payment for unsatisfactory purchases made with your
+customers to refuse to pay for unsatisfactory purchases made with a credit